juanhuttemann/go-server-monitor-api/README.md

 #### Webserver API Port

 By default, the embedded server start on port 3000.
-We can provide a different value in an config.yml file:
+We can provide a different value in the config.yml file:

 ```
 # api server port